In the conservative Florida Legislature, Rep. Marlene O'Toole, R-Lady Lake, has an undisputed reputation for fiscal austerity.

 From the very beginning of the budget process earlier this year, O'Toole's committee was proposing to spend $6 million on Take Stock in Children.
 Throughout, O'Toole didn't publicly disclose that she was getting paid $50,000 by the group.

-O'Toole did file a written disclosure to Bob Ward, the clerk of the Florida House, in a letter dated Aug.
-29. More than two months after she was first contacted by the Times/Herald, O'Toole disclosed she voted for the appropriations for Take Stock in Children.
+O'Toole said that, "in an abundance of caution", she did file a written disclosure to Bob Ward, the clerk of the Florida House, in a letter dated Aug.
+29. More than two months after she was first contacted by the Times/Herald, O'Toole disclosed she voted for the appropriations for Take Stock in Children in both the budget and the mortgage settlement this year.
+(She doesn't mention the previous years she voted for appropriations for TSIC).